Shared Work Program

 Process Once the Application is Filed

-If the plan is approved, the employer must complete a biweekly certification.
+If the plan is approved, the employer must complete a biweekly request for payment.
 The forms will continue to be mailed to the employer for each week the plan is in effect.

 How Will it Affect Your Unemployment Tax Rate